Skip to content

 A typical merit cycle takes five months.
 Not because the decisions are difficult, but because the process is.
 Budget approval in September.
 Data preparation in October.
 Spreadsheet distribution to 30, 50, 80 managers in November.
 Returns over weeks.
 Calibration rounds in January.
 Corrections.
 Payroll handover in February.
 First payout earliest in March.

-The problem is not the time effort.
-It is what happens between the steps - or rather what does not happen: systematic equity analysis, documentable rationales for the Title VII + Equal Pay Act burden of proof reversal, Compa-Ratio validation, consistency across business units and hierarchy levels.
+The problem is not the time it takes.
+It is what happens between the steps - or rather what does not: systematic equity analysis, documentable rationales for the reversed burden of proof under Title VII and the Equal Pay Act, Compa-Ratio validation, and consistency across business units and hierarchy levels.

 What stays invisible in spreadsheet rounds